 - Multiple versions of films and the uniqueness and circulation of prints

-- Print circulation and the migration of film style across mediums, genres, and national cinemas
+- Print circulation and the migration of film style across mediums and national cinemas

-- Material history in relation to remediation and/or intermediality
+- Material history in relation to remediation, intermediality, and media archaeology

-- The avant-garde: the negotiation between specific prints and their recycling in artistic practices
+- The negotiation between specific prints and their recycling in art and the avant-garde

-- The provenance of film stocks, technologies, and patents
+- The exchange of film stocks, technologies, and patents

 - The circulation of export and second-hand prints